Rexburg, Idaho: Geography

 According to the United States Census Bureau, the city has a total area of 9.84 sqmi, of which 9.76 sqmi is land and 0.08 sqmi is water.

 Much of the city, including BYU-Idaho and the Rexburg Idaho Temple, rests on top of a shield volcano just north of Rigby.
 Eruptions are not expected in the near future so far south; Yellowstone National Park and Island Park are thought to be the most likely settings for future volcanic activity in the area.
 Many different types of volcanoes exist near Rexburg, including cinder cones, spatter cones, other shield volcanoes, and volcanic fissures.
 There are lava fields to the west and south of Rexburg, the results of open fissure eruptions from about two thousand years ago.
 The nearby Craters of the Moon National Monument presents the most obvious features of this recent activity.
 Sediment deposits enriched by volcanism make the surrounding area famous for its production of large starch-rich potatoes.

 Rexburg is close to the St. Anthony Sand Dunes, the West Entrance of Yellowstone National Park and the Teton Range.

 Climate

-Rexburg experiences a humid continental climate (Köppen climate classification Dfb) with freezing winters and very warm summers – though even in the summer, nights are chilly and frosts have occurred in all months of the year.
-The climate classification may be inaccurate, as typical rainfall would place the climate as semi-arid.
+From a technical standpoint, Rexburg experiences a humid continental climate (Köppen: Dfb) with freezing winters and warm—if chilly at night—summers, and frosts have occurred in all months of the year.
+This categorization may be inaccurate, though, as its precipitation regime would suggest a cold semi-arid climate (BSk).
+It is described as an upper supratemperate dry climate within the bioclimatic scheme.
 The wettest year has been 1983 with 20.76 in and the driest has been 1988 with 7.48 in including rainless months in July and October, though the wettest month was June 2009 with 4.57 in.
 The average snow cover peaks at around 9 in, whilst the heaviest snowfall in one month was 43.5 in in December 1983.
+The most snow on the ground has been 38 in which has occurred twice: firstly on March 6 and 7, 1985 and latterly on February 12, 2008.